Platform

 We can’t undo the past.
 We CAN face that ugliness, admit it was deeply wrong, and do things today to help repair that damage.

-• As the supervisor of Portland’s Cannabis Program, I worked with small emerging businesses navigate a brand new, ever-changing business regulatory landscape.
+• As the manager of the City of Portland’s Cannabis Program, I worked with emerging small businesses to navigate a brand new, ever-changing business regulatory landscape.
 94% of all businesses in Multnomah County employ fewer than 50 staff, and Portland has more small businesses as a proportion of its business community than any similar-sized city in the country.
 We need micro and small businesses to grow and stay here in Portland.
-To do that, we must:

 • Better-incentivize micro and small businesses by making it easier for them to register with the City, reducing the paperwork and fees it takes to get started, and taking a hard look at how our local taxes impact business decisions.
 We want to welcome all businesses into our regulatory structures: not punish them for being outside them.
 And we definitely don’t want business owners to be told that it makes more financial sense for them to leave our community than to stay and provide jobs here.